ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/get-started-with-unity-on-android/1-setup.md

 ### Install Android build support on pre-existing versions of Unity

-Follow these steps if you already have a version of Unity and just need the Android build support.
+Follow these steps if you already have a version of Unity and just need to add the Android build support.
 Unity Hub lets you install modules on top of existing installations.
 Each editor version you install can have different modules installed on top.

 Click on the _Installs_ tab on the left to see your list of editor installations.
 Then click on the _cog_ button and select _Add Modules_: